chdenat/ACF-Json-location-Manager/Readme.md

 Available locations are :
 - Activated plugins
 - Themes (parent and/or child)
+- any other location using a specific hook

 The only thing to do is to create, in the required theme or plugin, a location directory and this new location will be displayed as a new choice in Json Sync metabox in group edit screen..